SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 "You guys okay?"
 I ask the group.

-"Yeah, I think... god, my ass did not need that right now..."
+"Ugh... yeah, I think.
+God, my ass did not need that right now..."
 Kai answers, groaning.

 "Just what is even going on at this point?!"
 Yuuka exclaims, overwhelmed.